 Overview

 It looks like San Francisco, and it's got a lot of the same vibe, culture, food, and entertainment.
 People are pretty divided about it, though.
-They either love Inner Sunset, or they hate it.
-Either way, it's a stone's throw (or a bus ride) away from the city proper, even if your friends act like it's lightyears away.
+With it being one of the largest neighborhoods in San Francisco, it lacks the walkability some may be searching for in a city.
+Either way, it's a stone's throw (a car or bus ride) away from the city proper, even if your friends act like it's lightyears away.

 Notable attractions